Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: How Are Mixed Reality HUIs Used?

 \subsection{Devices and Combinations}

-As \replace{aHUIs}{publications in our corpus} combine multiple \components{} (\ie devices) in a complementary way, we recorded device technologies and their most common combinations (see \cref{fig:combinations}).
+As publications in our corpus combine multiple \components{} (\ie devices) in a complementary way, we recorded device technologies and their most common combinations (see \cref{fig:combinations}).
 For records that did not have specific terminology to describe their hardware (\eg \cite{szalavari1997personal}), we used current terms based on the dimensions of the device.

-In terms of MR \components{}, \textbf{AR HWDs}~\numberbox{63}{59} were the most common device technologies, with a large part of systems using \textbf{OST AR HWDs}~\numberbox{50}{59} and others using \textbf{VST AR HWDs}~\numberbox{13}{59}.
-For \textbf{handheld AR}~\numberbox{11}{59}, we differentiate between \textbf{handheld AR on smartphones}~\numberbox{6}{59} and \textbf{handheld AR on tablets}~\numberbox{5}{59}.
-Other types of AR systems were less common, such as \textbf{projector-based spatial AR}~\numberbox{4}{59}, \textbf{stereoscopic projections}~\numberbox{2}{59}, and \textbf{CAVEs}~\numberbox{2}{59}.
-Lastly, since we also included VR environments, our corpus contained systems with \textbf{VR HWDs}~\numberbox{13}{59}.
+In terms of MR \components{}, \textbf{AR HWDs}~\numberbox{87} were the most common device technologies, with a large part of systems using \textbf{OST AR HWDs}~\numberbox{69} and others using \textbf{VST AR HWDs}~\numberbox{22}.
+For \textbf{handheld AR}~\numberbox{14}, we differentiate between \textbf{handheld AR on smartphones}~\numberbox{8} and \textbf{handheld AR on tablets}~\numberbox{8}.
+Other types of AR systems were less common, such as \textbf{projector-based spatial AR}~\numberbox{5}, \textbf{stereoscopic projections}~\numberbox{2}, and \textbf{CAVEs}~\numberbox{3}.
+Lastly, since we also included VR environments, our corpus contained systems with \textbf{VR HWDs}~\numberbox{22}.

-For 2D \components{}, we observed a similar spread between available device technologies: Several systems used mobile platforms~\numberbox{55}{59} such as \textbf{smartwatches}~\numberbox{5}{59}, \textbf{smartphones}~\numberbox{21}{59}, \textbf{tablets}~\numberbox{22}{59}, and \textbf{laptops}~\numberbox{7}{59}.
-Stationary \components{}~\numberbox{48}{59} were almost as common, including \textbf{desktops}~\numberbox{24}{59}, \textbf{projectors}~\numberbox{6}{59}, \textbf{large displays}~\numberbox{8}{59} (\eg wall-displays), and \textbf{tabletops}~\numberbox{10}{59}.
+For 2D \components{}, we observed a similar spread between available device technologies: Several systems used mobile platforms~\numberbox{66} such as \textbf{smartwatches}~\numberbox{8}, \textbf{smartphones}~\numberbox{33}, \textbf{tablets}~\numberbox{29}, and \textbf{laptops}~\numberbox{9}.
+Stationary \components{}~\numberbox{59} were almost as common, including \textbf{desktops}~\numberbox{37}, \textbf{projectors}~\numberbox{6}, \textbf{large displays}~\numberbox{9} (\eg wall-displays), and \textbf{tabletops}~\numberbox{10}.

-Looking at the device combinations (see \cref{fig:combinations} (left)) over the years, we can observe an increase in device variation as more new form factors become available.
-This proliferation has resulted in a variety of device combinations (see \cref{fig:combinations} (right)), with a focus on HWDs, although other MR devices were also used.
+Looking at the device combinations (see \cref{fig:combinations} left) over the years reveals an increase in device variation as more new form factors become available.
+This proliferation resulted in a variety of device combinations (see \cref{fig:combinations} right), with a focus on HWDs, although other MR devices were also used.
 Most often, 2D \components{} were represented by handheld devices (\eg smartphones), or desktop \components{}.
 The usage of \textbf{AR OST HWDs} was preferred for the described 2D \components{}.
-For \textbf{smartwatches}, there is a preference for \textbf{AR VST HWDs}~\numberbox{4}{1}, probably because their field of view is more suitable for this form factor (cf. \cite{normand2018enlarging}).